sumanchakraborty/laboratory/README.md

 <img src="https://github.com/bashrc/libdeep/blob/master/examples/facerec/libdeep_facerec.png?raw=true" width=300/>

 There are also some example programs within the examples directory.
 Reading the examples is the best way to learn how to use this library within your own code.
+Examples are:

+ * Simple face recognition
+ * Determining whether a cancer is malignant or benign
+ * Assessing wine quality from ingredients
+ * Predicting concrete quality from ingredients

 Portability
 ===========